|

 College History

-In the early 1960s, South Carolina created a system of technical colleges to serve as “a tool for economic development” within the state.
+In the early 1960s, South Carolina created a system of technical colleges to serve as “a tool for economic development” within the State.
 Founded in 1962, Tri-County Technical College has grown into a comprehensive two-year community and technical college that serves more than 9,000 students annually from Anderson, Oconee, and Pickens counties in more than 70 major fields of study and is one of the largest of the 16 colleges in the South Carolina Technical College System.
 The College follows an “open door” admissions policy and offers comprehensive academic and support services to help all who enroll meet their educational goals and achieve academic success.

 Located in the foothills of the Blue Ridge Mountains, the College has campuses in Pendleton, Anderson, Easley, and Westminster, as well as learning centers in Sandy Springs and Honea Path.
 Students enjoy a vibrant campus life experience that includes student events, learning communities, multicultural activities, honor societies for those with outstanding academic records, student government association activities, and a variety of clubs and organizations, many of which are tied to academic majors.
 The nearby lakes and mountains offer opportunities for hiking, sightseeing, and water-sport activities.
 A welcoming, small-town atmosphere exists in the three-county service area.